Diploma in International Hospitality Operations Management Co-op

 Nathaly Cuadros

 Nathaly spent most of her life in Spain and there she studied at a university and acquired a bachelor’s degree in Tourism.
-As a degree holder, Nathaly felt that she needed something new, which is why she decided to study at TSoM.
+As a degree holder, Nathaly felt that she needed something new, which is why she decided to study at TSOM.